bmorledge-hampton19/mutperiod/README.md

 These events are all managed through one terminal command:
   `nucperiod mainPipeline`

-This main pipeline incorporates up to three key data processing steps:
+This main pipeline incorporates three key data processing steps:
 #### 1. Expansion of Mutation Context
 If you choose to normalize mutation data by the surrounding DNA context, the given mutation data needs to be expanded.
 Base positions are expanded as necessary and the genome fasta file is used to generate the surrounding trinucleotide, pentanucleotide, etc. context as requested.